 Plain or fancy, jazzed with condiments or enhanced with seasonings, nothing fits a bun like a hot dog.
-Hot dogs are pretty much heat-and-eat any way you cook them; a toaster oven is a convenient countertop method to prepare succulent dogs that are ready to serve in only a few minutes.
+Wieners are pretty much heat-and-eat any way you cook them; so doing your hot dog in a toaster oven is a convenient countertop method to prepare succulent dogs that are ready to serve in only a few minutes.

 Preheat the toaster oven to 350 degrees Fahrenheit.
-Cover a metal cooking pan that has raised edges with aluminum foil to make cleanup easy.
+Choose a metal cooking pan with raised edges – microwaveable plastic isn't suitable for toaster ovens, and glass can break – and line it with aluminum foil to make cleanup easy.
 With a sharp knife, cut three or four diagonal slits about 1/4 inch deep along one side of each dog.
 The slits allow steam to escape as the dogs cook so they don't explode.

 Oven roasting a hot dog gives it a desirable crisp skin while the interior remains juicy.
-Microwaved or boiled hot dogs tend to be rubbery, and they often curl or explode.
-Because hot dogs are small and they heat quickly, they're easy to overcook on a grill.
+In contrast, microwaved or boiled hot dogs tend to be rubbery, and they often curl or explode.
+Because hot dogs are small and they heat quickly, they're also easy to overcook on a grill.

 Different brands with varying proportions of fat and fillers can affect the way a hot dog cooks.
 Shorten the cooking time if the dogs begin to dry out -- wrinkled or curling ends are indicators of dryness.

-Some toaster ovens have built-in hot dog rollers on top.
+Some toaster ovens have been made with built-in hot dog rollers on top.
 Let the rollers heat the dogs while you prepare the rest of the meal, then toast the buns in the oven just before serving time.